dcsndevs/haven-hub/README.md

 ``Fonts & Icons``

 The fonts used were imported from [Google Fonts]("https://fonts.google.com/) and the Icons were from [Font Awesome](https://fontawesome.com/)
+Regular 400 Font Abel and Roboto were mainly used.
+Garamond was also applied on the home page for mobile devices because the inital font was found to cause layout displacement issues as suggested when the page was tested on [Page Speed](https://pagespeed.web.dev/)

 `Colors`

-Black, Dark Green, Ivory, and Yellow were the main colors used for this site.
+Black (#000000), Green (#009B4D), Dark Green (#006400), Ivory (#FAF5E9), and Tangerine Yellow (#FFCC00) were the main colors used for this site.
 [Hostinger's](https://www.hostinger.com/tutorials/website-color-schemes) color scheme tutorial inspired the use of Dark Green, Ivory, and Yellow.
 The color pallete according to it, suggests they are "easy on the eyes, making the website seem relaxing and organic"

 ``Animations``